BPFILTER: the next-generation Linux firewall

 BPFILTER is short for BPF based packet filtering framework.
 In other words, it is a framework that does packet filtering and is based on BPF.
 Interestingly, BPF itself is an acronym for Berkeley Packet Filter.
 So it is clear that packet filtering is an important part of this feature.

 To understand BPFILTER, we need to understand BPF first.
-The quick introduction to the technique is that it allows userspace tools like tcpdump to filter traffic within the kernel.
+The quick introduction to the technique is that it allows user space tools like tcpdump to filter traffic within the kernel.
 Let’s say that you want to see what traffic is received on port 80 (HTTP).
 We start the tcpdump tool and give it a port number.

 tcpdump port 80

-Now BPF in its turn will only return those packets that match this specified criterium.
+Now BPF in its turn will only return those packets that match this specified filter.
 Because it only needs to pass a limited subset of data, overhead is reduced and high performance is achieved.

 So how does BPF work?

-Instead of giving userspace tools direct access to a raw network, BPF uses a pseudo-device.
+Instead of giving user space tools direct access to a raw network, BPF uses a pseudo-device.
 This means that it is like a controlled staging area.
 If allowed, BPF allows a tool such as tcpdump to retrieve data that comes from this staging area.

 eBPF: Linux BPF implementation